-Whilst the previous Orchard House development did not proceed, much of the consultation and co-production with users and carers is still very relevant.
-Through the last Orchard House consultation, carers, parents and staff were actively engaged throughout to give their views on the closure of Seeleys House and relocation of the services to High Wycombe, as well as being supported to actively contribute to the design of the new services proposed for the Orchard House site.
+Whilst the previous Orchard House development did not proceed, much of the consultation and co-production with users and carers is still very relevant and we intend to use the plans as a basis for the development on the AOC site.
+Through the Orchard House engagement, carers, parents and staff were actively engaged throughout to give their views on the closure of Seeleys House and relocation of the services to High Wycombe, as well as being supported to actively contribute to the design of the new services proposed for the Orchard House site.
 Those previous design plans will be revisited for Aylesbury Opportunities Centre in order to ensure that we reuse the comments and feedback, coupled with updated consultation feedback, in order to make the best use of resources.
 All information gathered would be collated and considered by the architect, contractor and project group overseeing the Aylesbury Opportunities Centre project in order to ensure that plans are reflective of the feedback received.
 2.2 What are the key objectives of the project or change?

-To develop a joint health and social care residential short breaks service which:

-- Enables access for people from across the county. - Is a quality, safe service that utilises best practice - Is sustainable now and for future generations - Is better located to support staff recruitment. - Is designed to support people with differing needs such as someone with complex physical needs and limited mobility at the same time as someone with behaviours which may challenge. - Makes better use of an existing, underutilised adult social care site. - Makes best use of available resource

-The proposal has significant interdependencies with the Better Lives vision and Direct Care & Support Services Transformation Programme which aims to supports people to access the most appropriate type of support to meet their needs.
-Community alternatives where less restrictive options can meet someone's needs will be pursued; however, construction of a new residential service at AOC is the Council's acknowledgement of the importance of building based care for people who require it.
+To develop an integrated health and social care residential short breaks service which: • Enables access for people from across the county. • Is a quality, safe service that utilises best practice • Is sustainable now and for future generations • Is better located to enable staff recruitment. • Is designed to support people with differing needs such as someone with complex physical needs and limited mobility at the same time as someone with behaviours which may challenge. • Makes better use of an existing, underutilised adult social care site. • Makes best use of available resource The proposal has significant interdependencies with the Better Lives vision and Direct Care & Support Services Transformation Programme which aims to support people to access the most appropriate type of support to meet their needs.
+It will support people to remain at home with family, by providing both service users and carers with appropriate support, providing breaks in a safe environment which meets their needs.
+Community alternatives, where less restrictive options can meet someone's needs, will be pursued in parallel as appropriate; however, construction of a new residential service at AOC is the Council's acknowledgement of the importance of building based care for people who require it.
 2.3 Which other functions, services or policies may be impacted?
 Staff and resource required from HR, Finance, Direct Care & Support, Operations, Property and Transport.
-Forthcoming new Short Breaks Policy.

-2.4 Who are the main Existing clients of Seeleys and AOC, potential service users,

-stakeholders impacted including CCG funded users, staff, carers/families, Talkback,

-by this project or Carers Bucks and community alternative providers.

-change?

-2.5 Which other Local Members

-stakeholders may be

-affected by this project

-or change?
+The Short Breaks Policy in its final stages of approval will support the appropriate use of the service.
+2.4 Who are the main stakeholders impacted by this project or change?
+Existing clients of Seeleys and AOC, potential service users, staff, carers/families, Talkback, Carers Bucks and community alternative providers.
+Buckinghamshire Clinical Commissioning Group and clients with Continuing Healthcare needs.
+2.5 Which other stakeholders may be affected by this project or change?
+All Local Members, South Bucks Association for the Disabled (SBAD), Friends of Seeleys House (FOSH).